fission/fission.io/content/en/docs/architecture/function-pod.md

 4. Call the specialized endpoint on the environment container to start function specialization.
 5. Environment Container loads the user function from the volume.
 6. Start serving the requests from Router.

-## Environment Container

-Environment Container runs user-defined functions and is language-specific.
-Each environment container must contain an HTTP server and a loader for functions.

-## Fetcher

-Fetcher is responsible to pull deployment archive from the StorageSvc and verify the checksum of file to ensure the integrity of file.